 The Inclusive Internet Index attempts to measure this, ranking overall internet “inclusivity” in 100 countries.

-This index tries to move beyond simple data points to understand what “being online” really means for many people in 2019.
+This index tries to move beyond simple data points to understand what “being online” really means for many people around the world.

 Global Cybersecurity Index